cosmic-explorer/ce-it-infrastructure/roster/doc/README.md

 following:

  * Add them to the `PrincipalInvestigators` COU
- * Ask for the user's `Name (Offical, Organizational Identity)` which is copied to the CO Person record.
+ * Ask for the user's `Name (Official, Organizational Identity)` which is copied to the CO Person record.
 Default values for the user's name are obtained from the SAML `givenName` and `sn` which are mapped to `name_GIVEN` and `name_FAMILY` by the [registry's Shibboleth configuration.](https://github.com/cosmic-explorer/ce-it-infrastructure/blob/master/roster/README.md#additional-shibboleth-configuration) The default values can be overridden, in case they are missing or incorrect.
- * Ask for the user's `Email (Offical, Organizational Identity)` which is copied to the CO Person record.
+ * Ask for the user's `Email (Official, Organizational Identity)` which is copied to the CO Person record.
 Default values for the user's email are obtained from the SAML `email` which should be set for all InCommon Research and Scholarship users.
- * Set the `Affliliation (CO Person)` to `Faculty`.
+ * Set the `Affiliation (CO Person)` to `Faculty`.
 This is hidden and not modifiable, as all of the PIs and CoPIs are faculty members.
  * Ask the user to choose their `Organization (CO Person Role)` from the list of enumerated values.
 We have already populated this with the PIs and CoPUs (known) institutional names.
  * Select their `Title (CO Person Role)` from `PI`, `Co-PI`, or `Member`.
 We'll trust the PI/Co-PIs to select the correct one, but we can fix it later if they forget or get it wrong.
  * Require a GitHub username.